aws-samples/live-chat-content-moderation-with-genai-on-aws/README.md

 ## Security Considerations

-- DynamoDB tables use encryption at rest
+- DynamoDB tables use encryption at rest;
-- Lambda functions use least-privilege IAM roles
+- Lambda functions use least-privilege IAM roles;
-- S3 bucket for static assets is not publicly accessible
+- S3 bucket for static assets is not publicly accessible;
-- CloudFront distribution uses HTTPS
+- CloudFront distribution uses HTTPS.

 ## Cleanup